RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 ### Proxy Path Choices

-A path, "location" or "proxypass", should be "/" for Lens3-Mux, because a path cannot be specified for S3 service.
+A path, "location" or "proxypass", should be "/" for Lens3-Mux, because a path cannot be specified for the S3 service.
 If Lens3-Mux and Lens3-Api are co-hosted, the Lens3-Mux path should be "/" and the Lens3-Api path should be something like "/lens3.api/" that is NOT legitimate bucket names.
 We will use "lens3.api" in the following.

 Please refer to the note on running MinIO with a proxy, saying: "The S3 API signature calculation algorithm does not support proxy schemes ... on a subpath".
-See the bottom of the following page:
+See near the bottom of the following page:

 [Configure NGINX Proxy for MinIO Server](https://min.io/docs/minio/linux/integrations/setup-nginx-proxy-with-minio.html).